 Advice on self-catering issues

 Disappointing holiday?
-Speak to someone on our legal team for expert advice on what you might be able to do.
+Speak to someone at Which?
+Legal for affordable advice on what you might be able to do.

 If your holiday is a package, you're covered by the Package Travel Regulations (PTR).

 A package holiday is a holiday at an inclusive price with a pre-arranged combination of the following components: transport, accommodation or other services not connected to transport or accommodation.